People Mikhail Yu. Tretyakov

 Scientific supervisor of undergraduate and Ph.D. students.
 Since 2006 member of Scientific committee of the Symposium on High Resolution Molecular Spectroscopy (HighRus).

 The Ph.D. degree in Physics and Mathematics was received in 1995.
 The theme of Ph.D. thesis is "Development of methods of microwave spectroscopy in Terahertz frequency range".
+The Full Doctor degree was received in 2017 for the work "High accuracy resonator spectroscopy of atmospheric gases at millimeter and submillimeter waves".
 Since 1997 he is an assistant professor.
 Major interests - high resolution molecular spectra experimental studies in millimeter and submillimeter wave range; development of new microwave techniques and methods.

 Highlights of research include: the first frequency multiplication of BWO radiation